-Why is our chicken fat yellow
+Why is our chicken fat yellow?

+Why is our chicken fat yellow?
 Because this is how nature intended chicken meat and fat to look!
 For too long we have been eating shed raised or free range chicken with little to no access to soil, grass and bugs.
-Both our chicken farmers Southampton Homestead and Rosa’s Ridge produce pasture raised chicken, where the chickens spend their entire lives (once fully feathered) living on pasture.
+Our Dirty Clean Food chickens spend their entire lives (once fully feathered) living on pasture.

 The cartenoid beta carotene in the grass is the same as the orange colour found in carrots.
 This is what produces the yellow fat in chickens as well as the bright yellow yolks in pastured eggs.